InaJaweed/Group_Virtual_World-CS3VR16/README.md

 # Group Virtual World CS3VR16
 ## Dread Manor

 Dread Manor is an immersive Virtual World experience that challenges players with deceptive puzzles and maze-like environments.
 Set within an eerie abandoned mansion overlooking a graveyard, players must navigate through a series of rooms, each filled with fakery and deception.
-With elements of suspense, logic, and exploration, Dread Manor offers an engaging gameplay experience for players of all ages.
+Dread Manor offers an engaging gameplay experience for players of all ages.

 ## Features